filol/Employees-Management-Application/README.md

 ## 3) Run the application
 - Now you can run the application from Netbeans
 - the application shoud be available at "http://localhost:8080/Employees-Management-Application"
-- Enjoy (the default crendentials are "admin" / "admin") !
+- Enjoy (the default crendentials are "admin" / "admin" for the login page) !